 If there is any air sac inside the egg, that's where it will be, so it will make it easiest to start peeling there.
 Carefully remove the shell from each egg.

-And you'll get perfectly peeled eggs - every single time.
+Perfectly peeled eggs - every time.
 The shells will practically fall off!

 So dust off that bamboo steamer, or veggie steamer basket.
 Or just use a colander if that's all you have.